nihesh/BookIT/BookIT_server/README.txt

 Option - 2

-ServerInfo.txt has to be manually configured to mention server IP and port.
+./src/AppData/Server/ServerInfo.txt has to be manually configured to mention server IP and port.
 This is a one time procedure

 File format:
 <ServerIP>